 - Mail order copays for a 90-day mail-order supply are $20, $60 and $100 respectively.

-- Employees are still be able to purchase a 90-day prescription supply, at mail-order prices, at participating pharmacies including Rite Aid, Walmart and Target.
+- Employees are able to purchase a 90-day prescription supply, at mail-order prices, at participating pharmacies including Rite Aid, Walmart and Target.

 Medical/Prescription Coverage Waiver Bonus